 Julie Cwikla, PhD

-Dr. Cwikla, as CEO and T.W.
+Dr. Cwikla, CEO, President of the Board, and T.W.
 Bennett Distinguished Professor, has led over $30 million in STEM education research and programming, creating immersive opportunities for K-20 students, educators, and families across the nation.
 Her work spans research on JROTC cadet learning and STEM career pathways, professional development for mathematics faculty, out-of-school STEM initiatives, classroom technology integration, interdisciplinary STEM/STEAM curricula, and NASA-funded studies on algae cultivation for Mars.

-Her mission is to secure transformative funding that advances STEM learning nationally and internationally.
-Dr. Cwikla holds degress in mathematics, chemistry, applied matheamatics and mathmatics education.
+Her goal is to secure transformative funding that advances STEM learning nationally and internationally.
+Dr. Cwikla holds degress in mathematics, chemistry, applied matheamatics, and mathmatics education.
 She’s earned research support from the National Science Foundation, NASA, DoD STEM, the U.S. Department of Education, and more.
 Dr. Cwikla is the author of two books, over 50 journal publications, and has delivered hundreds of presentations worldwide.
+Read more.

 CORE Program Elements